-(A) The administrator of the bureau of workers' compensation may refuse to certify or recertify or may decertify a provider or MCO as provided in the rules of this Chapter.
+(A) The administrator of the bureau of workers' compensation may refuse to certify or recertify or may decertify a provider or MCO as provided in this chapter.

 (B) The bureau shall monitor and may investigate a provider or MCO, and may participate with other state or federal agencies or law enforcement authorities in gathering evidence for such matters.